tibastral/program-test-boilerplate/README.md

-Of course!
-Here’s the fun and emoji-enhanced English version of your README, following the ADDIE structure:

-⸻

 🚀 Lamdera Program-Test Boilerplate

 Welcome to the ultimate starter kit for writing end-to-end tests in Lamdera with program-test!
 Want to test everything — from user clicks to backend logic?
-You’re in the right place. 🔍🧪
+You're in the right place. 🔍🧪

 ⸻

 🧠 Analysis – What is program-test?

 program-test is a powerful end-to-end testing framework for Lamdera.
-But here’s the twist: no black magic, no browser automation — just pure Elm 💚 And yes, you can actually see your tests run.
+But here's the twist: no black magic, no browser automation — just pure Elm 💚 And yes, you can actually see your tests run.

 ⸻